 When eyes become inflamed and irritated, the eyelids can become crusty, swollen, and sticky.
 This common eye disorder is called “Blepharitis.”

-Several remedies that don’t involve drugs or robust solutions can address the root problem of Blepharitis.
+Several remedies that don’t involve drugs or robust solutions can address the root problem.
 If not appropriately treated, Blepharitis can lead to blurred vision and inflamed eye tissue.

 - Red eyes